 Summer course immerses students in Great Smoky Mountains ecology

 Held at the Great Smoky Mountains Institute at Tremont in Tennessee Aug.
-3-9, the three-credit course is open to anyone interested in learning about the natural environment.
-Join Instructor Donald Linzey and students from the University of Georgia and Purdue University for seven days packed with intriguing sessions taught by National Park Service personnel, institute instructors, and professors from each university.
+9-15, the course is open to students interested in learning and exploring the natural environment.
+Join instructor Donald Linzey and students from the University of Georgia and Purdue University for seven days of sessions taught by National Park Service personnel, institute instructors, and professors from each university.

 - Field journaling techniques;